EthanWoolley/SongSurf/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.
+Please contact Ethan for details on contributing

 ## License